knee-cola/jekyll-meetup-lecture/README.md

 This repo contains files created for an introductory lecture on [Jekyll](https://jekyllrb.com).
 The lecture is to be held in a [Frontend Zagreb Meetup](https://www.meetup.com/en-AU/FrontendZG/).

+# Project structure

+ * `1-simple-site` - demonstration of manual website build process
+ * `2-using-themes` - how to use Jekyl themes
+ * `3-github-pages` - how to create a guthub page

 # Subjects

 ## Subjects covered by lecture